 I would advise against walking.
 It is very hot in Key West and a block will seem like a mile in the afternoon sun.

-Here are some of your must-see stops if you only have 24 hours in Key West:
+Here are some of your must-see stops if you only have a weekend in Key West.

 1. The Key West Butterfly and Nature Conservatory